thomaslinux/GuessTheRandomNumberJavascript/README.md

 - [x] Move min and max indicators aside from the input

+- [x] Cheats : add keys '-' or 'q' for dichotomic substraction and '+' or 's' for dichotomic addition

 - [ ] Modify css to accommodate the change

 - [ ] Add a loadbar visual indicator